ABeardsell/ABeardsell.github.io/exampleSite/content/english/raid_stlaurent_2025.md

 ### Disciplines

-Mountain biking, running/trekking, and kayaking.
+**Mountain biking, running/trekking, and kayaking**.
 Each of these requires map and compass navigation.
 The distances listed below are subject to slight variations from the final course.
 This is a demanding endurance event.
 While it's not exclusively for athletes, participants should have experience in all the disciplines covered by the race.

 ### Course

-Teams will traverse approximately 150 km, on an unmarked course, orienting themselves with map and compass.
+Teams will traverse approximately **150 km**, on an unmarked course, orienting themselves with map and compass.
 The course is designed to challenge experienced teams, while offering new teams the opportunity to experience a longer race format.
 As such, several checkpoints will be optional so that each team can choose a level of difficulty to meet their objectives.
 We expect a minority of teams to collect all the checkpoints.
 The route will remain secret until the day before the race.

 ### Duration

-The race will last between 8 and 12 hours (per day) depending on your route choices, checkpoint selections, and speed.
+The race will last between **8 and 12 hours (per day)** depending on your route choices, checkpoint selections, and speed.
 There will be time cutoffs at various stages of the course.

 ### Teams